tidalflow/instrumentation/README.md

 # Zipkin Server

-Start the server by running
+Start the server by running (needs to be running before the server starts)

 `docker run -d -p 9411:9411 openzipkin/zipkin`